oopsmonk/documentation/chronicle/1.1/references/cli-reference.md

 The default setting is `1`.

 For example, a replication factor of 1 means that there is only one copy of transactions in a cluster, and there is no way to recover the data if the node is compromised or goes down.

-If you have more than one Scylla node, you should increase this setting.

 ## data_centers